PipeInc/check-this-out/README.md

 $ terraform init # Terraform will initialize a local state file and download all required modules.
 ```

-The next step is check all required changes, [`terraform plan`](https://www.terraform.io/cli/commands/plan) creates an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure.
-Reads the current state file, compare with the current configuration and propose a set of changes to make in remote objects.
+The next step is check all required changes, [`terraform plan`](https://www.terraform.io/cli/commands/plan) creates an execution plan, which lets you preview the upcoming changes.
+Reads the current state file and compare with the current configuration to propose a set of changes to make in remote objects.

 ```bash
 terraform plan -out terraform.plan
 ```

-This will create the file `terraform.plan` with all necessary changes.
+This creates the file `terraform.plan` with all necessary changes.

-If you are satisfied with the changes, use the [`terraform apply`](https://www.terraform.io/cli/commands/apply) to apply the changes proposed by the plan in the previous step.
+If you are satisfied with the changes, use the [`terraform apply`](https://www.terraform.io/cli/commands/apply) to apply.

 > :warning: **Keep in mind**: charges could be applied in your AWS account.
-Check here for the [AWS Free Tier](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html)
+Check the [AWS Free Tier](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html) page for more information.

 ```bash
 terraform apply "terraform.plan"
 ```

-Terraform will create all necessary resources on AWS, the output is the URL for the provisioned website.
+Terraform creates all necessary resources on AWS and give you the website url.

 ### Conditional flags

-If necessary you can use the flags `-var=deploy=true|false` and `-var=cdn=true|false` to deploy the code using terraform and create the cloudfront resource.
-Check the README file into `terraform` directory to more details.
+If necessary you can use the flags `-var=deploy=true|false` and `-var=cdn=true|false` in terraform `plan` and `apply`t command.
+It allows terraform deploy your code to S3 and also enable the Amazon Cloufront CDN on your website.
+Check the README file into `terraform` directory for details.

 **Examples:**